* How do I start my frugal journey ?

 Money - We like money, we wish we could get our hands on more, we like spending and saving it too.
 But the reality is we don't earn very much.
 Our income is lower than what the government calls a low income.
 Far lower.
 Our low income is not from lack of work either.
 Darren works so hard to provide for us.
 Unfortunately the hospitality industry doesn't pay a lot and hours are cut when it's not busy I clean a couple of homes each week.
 Yes that pays well but I can't do cleaning work full time.
 I don't have the energy for such hard work.
 Living the frugal life gives me the chance to make the dollars we earn go a long way.

 I don't have to work full time - Infact, I've never had to work full time.
 Being frugal gives me choices about my life.
 I chose to stay home to raise our daughters.
 I also chose quality time with my family feeding them home cooked food.
-Both Darren and I chose the smaller house, local holidays, keeping our cars for a long time, restaurants and movies as a rare treat and growing our own food.
+Both Darren and I chose the smaller house, local holidays, keeping our cars for a long time, restaurants and movies are a rare treat and we love growing our own food.
 This lifestyle might not be for everyone but Darren and I didn't want to work long hours to support a lifestyle we didn't have time for.

 Time - It doesn't take too much time to do the frugal tasks I do each week.
 For example